shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

     <detailed_description>

-    Fixes: #<issue_number>
+    Fixes: #<issue_number> (omit this if there is no issue associated with the commit)
     ```
+    Some examples:
+    ```
+    server: Add endpoint to fetch user data.

+    This commit adds a new endpoint to the server that allows clients to fetch user data.

+    Fixes #28686
+    ```

+    ```
+    client: Refactor user profile component.

+    This commit refactors the user profile component to improve code readability and maintainability.

+    ```

 ## Other Important Points
 - Use meaningful and descriptive names for variables, functions, and classes to enhance code readability.
-- Follow consistent indentation and formatting throughout the codebase (will be enforced by ESLint).
+- Follow consistent indentation and formatting throughout the codebase (will be enforced by ESLint and prettier).
 - Use proper spacing and line breaks to improve code readability.
 - Avoid unnecessary code duplication and strive for code reusability.
 - Write clear and concise documentation for public APIs and important functions.
+Do not over-document trivial functions.

 Remember to review and adhere to these conventions to maintain a clean and consistent codebase.